 **Please note that the course is a follow up to our “Introduction to Impact Evaluations of Policies and Programmes” course.
 That course contains materials on when to do an impact evaluation, what it allows you to conclude, and what forms of evaluation exist.
 It does not include materials or exercises in which you will do an impact evaluation yourself.
 The online course “Impact Evaluation of Policies and Programmes Estimation and Analysis of Causal Impacts” is designed as a follow-up to this course and offers exercises in how to do an econometric impact evaluation.
 In case you lack basic understanding of what an impact analysis is or how to interpret impact analysis outcome data, we recommend you to take the introduction course first.

-Online lectures, online discussion board, assignments, weekly tutorial meeting to discuss readings and assignments, and an oral exam.
+Online lectures, online discussion board, assignments, weekly tutorial meeting to discuss readings and assignments, week Q&A moment for questions, and an oral exam.

 ECTS equivalent credits obtained: